ArthurSiqueiraS/Air-Dodger/README.md

 ## Items

 ### Wonder Wrench
-Pick up the magical wrenches between the blocks to temporarily shrink your plane so it can pass through empty spaces more easily.
+Pick up the magical wrenches between the blocks to gain an extra 100 score points and temporarily shrink your plane so it can pass through empty spaces more easily.